michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0114.md

 - adj: incapable of adapting or changing to meet circumstances
 - adj: not making concessions
 ### Family
-inflexible: inflexibility, inflexibleness, inflexiblest, inflexibly+;flex: flexed, flexes, flexible, flexing, flexure;flexibility: flexibilities;flexible: flexibility, flexibleness, flexibly, inflexible;flexure: flexures;inflexibility: inflexibilities
+- inflexible: inflexibility, inflexibleness, inflexiblest, inflexibly+
+- flex: flexed, flexes, flexible, flexing, flexure
+- flexibility: flexibilities
+- flexible: flexibility, flexibleness, flexibly, inflexible
+- flexure: flexures
+- inflexibility: inflexibilities
 ### Examples
 - Mortensen’s inflexible patriarch in the movie is an atheist who celebrates the birth of Noam Chomsky, not Jesus.
 - The French league submitted the case to its disciplinary commission, warning that it will be “inflexible” in dealing with the issue.